Sparsity promoting reconstructions via hierarchical prior models in diffuse optical tomography: Results and discussion

 \subsection{Reconstruction utilizing the difference prior model}

 The second prior model considered in this work was the difference prior (\ref{eq:smoothness}).
 To test the performance of the hierarchical difference prior models, we used a target with two inclusions with sharp edges that should be ideal for investigating the edge-preserving properties.
 Compared to the inclusions used for the uncorrelated Gaussian prior Figure \ref{fig:fig_wn}, the inclusions were now slightly larger.
 This was mainly because the difference prior model was observed to vanish too small inclusions. \\ Similarly, as with the uncorrelated Gaussian prior, the hierarchical difference prior was tested with three different values of hyperparameters $\vartheta$ and $\gamma$.
 To compute the hyperparameters $\vartheta$ from the CDF (\ref{eq:cdf}) we used three different $M$ values.
 For the reduced scattering we set $M\in\{1, \, 5, \, 10\}$ with standard gamma and $M\in\{0.25,\, 1, \,4\}$ with inverse-gamma hyperpriors.
 Since absorption values were known to be approximately $1\%$ of the reduced scattering values, the differences $d$ of absorption are approximately $1\%$ of the reduced scattering differences as well.
 Therefore we used 100 times smaller $M$ values for the absorption.
 For the non-hierarchical model, the variances were set as $0.1^2$ for reduced scattering and $0.001^2$ for absorption yielding an acceptable reconstruction quality.
 For $\eta$, we used $10^{-4}$ and for $\beta=3/2$, i.e., the same values as with the uncorrelated Gaussian prior.
+For constant $\epsilon$ needed in the compatibility condition \ref{eq:constraint}, we used value $10^{-7}$ for absorption and $10^{-5}$ for scattering.
+With these values, the compatibility condition was observed to be sufficiently satisfied, showing no artefacts in the reconstructions.
+Whereas using 20 times larger $\epsilon$ already started to cause visible artefacts in the reconstructions.